Raj-sharma01/NetBlaze/goals.md

-1. download multiple files at a time ✅️
+- download multiple files at a time ✅️
-2. download multiple folders at a time
+- download multiple folders at a time
-3. if downloadDirectory does not exist then create one
+- if downloadDirectory does not exist then create one [ default ~/Downloads]
-4. download multiple files of different types at a time
+- download multiple files of different types at a time ✅️
-5. add a progressbar for each download which contains
+- add a progressbar for each download which contains
-    1. % downloaded
+    - % downloaded
-    2. estimate download time
+    - estimate download time
-    3. download speed
+    - download speed
-    4. file/folder size
+    - file/folder size
+    - file/folder name
-6. if connection fails during download the next download will start from where it left [buffer the file]
+- if connection fails during download the next download will start from where it left [buffer the file]
-7. maintain a history of download [SQLite]
+- maintain a history of download [SQLite]
-    1. perform some crud operaration on history
+    - perform some crud operaration on history